Wahidul-Hoque/DX-Ball/README.md

 # DX-Ball

 DX-Ball is a classic 2D brick-breaking arcade game developed as a CSE 102 Level-1 Term-1 project.
 The main objective is to break all the bricks in each level using a ball while controlling a paddle.
-The game is built with the iGraphics library in C/C++.
+The game is built with the iGraphics library in C.

 ## Features